tracytai1999/Project-Proposal/README.md

 **Why are you interested in this field/domain?**

 As Covid-19 spreads through the world, many people have suffered in this pandemic.
 As a result, people have changed their life style dramatically to stay healthy, including work from home, online teaching courses, and so on.
-In this project.
 Economics have also encountered tremendous challenges.
 Restaurants, shopping malls and gyms are all closed to keep Covid-19 from spreading, and resulted in companies facing great loss.
-We want to use data visualization to show how Covid-19 effect the economy in each state, and compare data from each state to see what actions and policies are useful to solve the problem.
+In this project, we want to use data visualization to show how Covid-19 effect the economy in each state, and compare data from each state to see what actions and policies are useful to solve the problem.

 **What other examples of data driven project have you found related to this domain (share at least 3)?**
 - [91-Divoc.com](https://91-divoc.com/pages/covid-visualization/) - Used data visualization to present new confirmed Covid-19 cases every day.